Random cover times using the Poisson cylinder process: Model and definitions

-is simply called the Box dimension of $A.$
+is simply called the box dimension of $A.$

-The two quantities in \eqref{eqn:dimliminfsup} is related to the upper and lower Minkowski content (see \cite{Federer} Sections 3.2.37-3.2.44).
+The two quantities in \eqref{eqn:dimliminfsup} are related to the upper and lower Minkowski content (see \cite{Federer} Sections 3.2.37-3.2.44).
 It is beyond the scope of this paper to investigate this relationship in detail.
-However, as mentioned already in the remarks after the statement of Theorem \ref{thm:main}, it will be the case that \eqref{eqn:dimlim} (and so in turn \eqref{eqn:dimliminfsup}) is satisfied for many sets.
+However, as mentioned already in the remarks after the statement of Theorem \ref{thm:main}, it will be the case that \eqref{eqn:dimliminfsup} is satisfied for many sets.
 See in particular Proposition \ref{prop:Arhoex}.

 We can now present Theorem \ref{thm:aux} mentioned in the remarks after Theorem \ref{thm:main}. \begin{theo} For any $\underline{\alpha}<\underline{\dim}_B(A)$, we have that for every $z\in \BR$,

 Furthermore, for any $\overline{\alpha}>\overline{\dim}_B(A)$, we have that for every $z\in \BR$,